What’s so great about LED lights in a planted tank?

 - Blue light “night” setting isn’t as bright as other LED models

 - Some users with 55+ gallon tanks reported issues switching from T8 lights to this model with their plants

 As we said above, LED lights are great for lighting your planted tank.
 But you don’t want to grab any old LED light.

 Not all LED lights are made equal–they vary in strength, colors offered, and features.
 If you’re setting up a planted tank, you need to make sure you’re getting LEDs with light strong enough for your plants to photosynthesize!

 There are plenty of LED lights out there designed for planted tanks (and plenty that aren’t, but can be used if DIY is your thing see below!).
-Some of the higher-end models have 24 hour daytime/nighttime cycles.
+Some of the higher-end models have a 24-hour daytime/nighttime cycles.
 Low-end models will come with just an on/off switch.

-It’s possible to grow healthy, beautiful plants with lights at both ends of the price spectrum.
-Just be wary of LED lights included in startup tank kits–these LED lights often aren’t strong enough to successfully grow plants.
+It’s possible to grow healthy, beautiful plants (and even Coral) with lights at both ends of the price spectrum.
+Just be wary of LED lights included in startup tank kits–these LED lights often aren’t strong enough to grow plants successfully.

 Watch this video & learn how to make cheap and easy LED lights!

 Here Are Some “Basic” Guidelines For LED Lighting